BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Since I make levels mostly for one picture, I always use `Distant` one and then move it around to tune the lighting for my needs.
-You should use `Local` for interioirs and stuff, or to adjust some specific parts.
+You should use `Local` for interiors and stuff, or to adjust some specific parts.

 > A level has to have at least one `Distant` one {.is-warning}